tiernano/HandbrakeCluster/README.md

 HandbrakeCluster
 ================

-A simple commandline tool to cluster handbrake file processing
+A simple commandline tool to cluster handbrake file processing.

+[UPDATE] We have a new site, Hosted by Codeplex at [http://handbrakecluster.codeplex.com/][5]

 Requirements
 ============

 to use, you need [.NET Framework 4.5][1], [MSMQ][2] installed on your client and server machines, and [Handbrake][3] installed on each node.

+If you are using the RabbitMQ Branch, ignore the MSMQ requirement, and instead install [RabbitMQ][4] on your head node.
+Each client should have the required DLLs in the project.

 How to Use (work in prgress)
 ============================